What is gender?

 - how society organises meanings attached to gender identity

 - how individuals engage with those meanings and identities.

 This is why some people talk about their experience of gender as being ‘fluid’.

 Can you remember when you first realised that boys and girls are ‘different’?
 How did you feel about this?
 Do you remember talking about this?

-Share your memories in the comments.
-Remember people in different countries have very different experiences of sex and gender.
-Show care in your responses to fellow learners and remember this is a public forum.
+Keep in mind that people in different countries and from different cultures have very different experiences of sex and gender, so please take care in your responses to fellow learners and remember this is a public forum.

 © Deakin University